About the Goodman Surgical Education Center

 The Education Institute of the Department of Surgery at Stanford School of Medicine was accredited by the American College of Surgeons on June 6, 2007.
 The accreditation was the culmination of an almost decade-long process beginning with the recruitment of Dr. Thomas Krummel as the Emile Holman Professor and Chair of the Department of Surgery in 1998.
 Through strategic planning and perseverance, Dr. Krummel took a uni-dimensional department and by both recruitment and innovation turned it into a hot bed for clinical excellence, cutting edge research, and highly regarded educational programs at the undergraduate and graduate level.

 The Education Institute of the Department of Surgery at Stanford School of Medicine, of which the Goodman Surgical Education Center is the centerpiece, is an integral part of the Stanford School of Medicine.
 The Department of Surgery faculty, who support and run the Education Institute, also hold leadership positions at Stanford Hospital & Clinics.
 Dr. Thomas Krummel initially served as the Institute’s director at its inception.
-In 2009 he was joined by Dr. Ralph Greco, the Stanford General Surgery Program Director from July 1, 2000 - September 1, 2009, who now serves as the Director of Surgical Programs in the Education Institute.
-In November 2011, Dr. James Lau (who had served as the Curriculum Director since November 2009) became the Institute director.
-He has been instrumental in re-establishing the General Surgery Residency skills curriculum.
+In 2009, he was joined by Dr. Ralph Greco, who was the Stanford General Surgery Program Director at the time.
+In November 2011, Dr. James Lau (who had served as the Curriculum Director since November 2009) became the Institute director and was instrumental in re-establishing the General Surgery Residency skills curriculum.
+Dr. James Korndoffer Jr. joined the GSEC in January 2017 as the Department's first Vice Chair of Education.
+During his tenure, Dr. Korndorffer transformed the Surgical Education Fellowship to incorporate more research in addition to teaching experience and led funding for a Center glow-up in 2024.

 Goodman Awards